OpenNebula/docs/source/operation/vm_management/vm_instances.rst

 If you have created a Virtual Machine and you need more resources, the following procedure is recommended:

--  Perform any operation needed to prepare your Virtual Machine for shutting down, e.g. you may want to manually stop some services...
+-  Perform any operation needed to prepare your Virtual Machine for shutting down, e.g. you may want to manually stop some services
 -  Poweroff the Virtual Machine
 -  Resize the VM
 -  Resume the Virtual Machine using the new capacity

-Note that using this procedure the VM will preserve any resource assigned by OpenNebula (e.g. IP leases)
+Note that using this procedure the VM will preserve any resource assigned by OpenNebula, such as IP leases.

-The following is an example of the previous procedure from the command line (the Sunstone equivalent is straight forward):
+The following is an example of the previous procedure from the command line:

-.. prompt:: bash $ auto
+.. prompt:: text $ auto

     $ onevm poweroff web_vm
     $ onevm resize web_vm --memory 2G --vcpu 2